-1. Case Management Exercise (90 minutes)
+1. Case Management Exercise (90 minutes total seat time)

 This part of the Officer Assessment is conducted in advance of the remaining two parts of the FSOA.
 The purpose of this segment is to evaluate the candidate's management and writing skills.
 The candidate is expected to incorporate data and other numerical information in the analysis and recommended solutions.